Foyzullah/daily-haat-bazar/README.md

-#Daily-Haat-Bazar
+# Daily-Haat-Bazar
 Daily haat bazar is a minimal e-shop website.

-#Features
+# Features
--You can add product
+- You can add product
--Manage product
+- Manage product
--Delete Product
+- Delete Product
--Show order for specific client
+- Show order for specific client
--Others
+- Others